 The Ministry were aware Motorway Services Ltd had made an impressive bid for all three of the new M6 service areas, but each one was judged on its own merits.

-An official opening ceremony was held on 29 July 1963, commemorating both the services and the completion of this section of the M6.
+An official opening ceremony was held on 29 July 1963, commemorating both the service area and the completion of this section of the M6.

-In 1964, the trade at the services (which was associated with holiday seasons in Blackpool and The Lake District) was described as being "full of fluctuations".
+In 1964, the trade at the service area (which was associated with holiday seasons in Blackpool and The Lake District) was described as being "full of fluctuations".
 The northbound side was busier, especially its café.

 On the southbound side, fuel was originally available on the immediate left.
 The back of what's now the northbound car park was originally for HGVs.

-A documentary about the service area was broadcast on BBC Radio Blackburn in April 1979, which looked at the emergencies which can happen at the service area.
+Te BBC planned a documentary about Charnock Richard services in 1975, but it didn't go ahead.
+One was broadcast on BBC Radio Blackburn in April 1979, which looked at the emergencies which can happen at the service area.